-PharmCAS averages all courses together, including repeated courses.
+PharmCAS averages all courses together, including repeated ones.
 The repeated grade does not replace the previous grade.

 Can I resign or withdraw from a course if it is not a prerequisite?

 The result of this action is that an 'R' or 'W' remains on your transcript.
 Generally, it is not advisable to resign or withdraw from a course unless you are at risk of failing the course or if it is jeopardizing successful completion of required courses.
-If you are not in jeopardy of failing the course, you should consider taking it pass/fail if it is an option.
-Please contact your instructor and academic advisor.
+Students in jeopardy of failing the course should consider taking it pass/fail - if it is an option.
+Students must contact their instructor and academic advisor.
 Note to Early Assurance Program students: Do not resign from any enrolled course.
-An “R” grade on your transcript disqualifies you from Early Assurance.

 Does it matter at which school I take my pre-pharmacy coursework?

-Courses may be taken at the University at Buffalo or at any other accredited institution of higher education.
+Courses may be taken at UB or at any other accredited institution of higher education.
 For help with course articulation, refer to UB's Course Equivalency Guide (CEG).
 You can also compare course descriptions using our undergraduate catalog.